 However, the photovoltaic cells are not the only component that helps provide to your house.
 Other components such as wiring, metal, glass, and plastic produce power.

 The solar cells used in solar panels are ideally sensitive to sunlight.
-To protect these solar cells, solar panels have a glass layer along with an anti-reflective coating over them.
-However, the coating and glass layer still lets the sunlight pass into the cells.
+Solar panels have a glass layer and an anti-reflective coating to protect these solar cells.
+However, the coating and glass layer let sunlight enter the cells.

-The solar panel system is mounted on a polymer or plastic frame during the installation process.
+The solar panel system is mounted on a polymer or plastic frame during installation.
 They can either be ground-mounted or installed on your rooftop.

 What Are The Parts Present In A Solar Panel?